iwaag/vbdmat/README.md

 ## Current package

-The package currently exposes the Phase 0 core foundation:
+The package exposes the Phase 0 core foundation and the Phase 1 workflow:

 ```text
 src/vbdmat/